 17. Scrambled egg and avocado over brown rice

 This one is a great choice when you have some time before a run to prepare the ingredients.
-Brown rice packs the same amount of carbs as white rice, but without the energy spike and drop-off that is typical of processed carbs.
+Brown rice packs the same carbs as white rice but without the energy spike and drop-off typical of processed carbs.
 Whole-grain brown rice provides a slow-burning energy source.

 Simply top the rice with the scrambled egg, add a little salt and pepper, and some sliced avocado.

 Dates pack a lot of punch in a small size.
-However, they do contain fiber so you may want to test these on shorter runs to see how you handle them.
+However, they contain fiber, so you may want to test these on shorter runs to see how you handle them.
 A 1/4 cup isn’t much but contains a lot of stored energy.

 19. Quinoa and chickpea wrap